 Since our inception, we have historically financed our operations through operating cash flows, as well as the private placement of equity securities and convertible debt, an equity credit line and other debt transactions.
+In March 2014, we received an additional \$4 million in term loan debt from ROS Acquisition Offshore LP.
+In June 2013, the Company closed on a \$4.5 million equity financing with existing and new investors.
 In August 2012, we closed on a \$20 million term loan transaction with ROS Acquisition Offshore LP.
-The proceeds were used to pay off the previous loans with MidCap Financial LLC and Silicon Valley Bank of approximately \$9.3 million with the remainder adding to our working capital.
-At December 31, 2012, we had \$12,080,131 of cash and cash equivalents and accounts receivables.
+The proceeds of the term loan transaction were used to pay off the previous loans with MidCap Financial LLC and Silicon Valley Bank of approximately \$9.3 million with the remainder adding to our working capital.
+At December 31, 2013, we had \$7,840,174 of cash and cash equivalents and accounts receivables.